Brad Moses

 Bradley Moses (born 3 April 1983) is a South African former professional cricketer.
 Born at Durban, he started his career with KwaZulu-Natal Inland in 2006 and played for Dolphins before joining Easterns for the 2011–12 season.
 He returned to KwaZulu-Natal Inland for two more seasons, completing his career after playing 75 first-class matches.

-Moses also played for several British club side and in the Netherlands.
+Moses also played for several British clubs and in the Netherlands.
 He played for Harpenden Cricket Club in the Home Counties League, for Radcliffe-on-Trent and for Flitwick.
 During 2011 he played for VRA Amsterdam and in 2012 for Great Ayton in the North Yorkshire and South Durham Premier League.
-During the following season he played for Lancashire League side Enfield Cricket Club, the Central Lancashire League's Heywood Cricket Club, and for Kendal Cricket Club in the Northern Premier League.
+During the following season he played for Lancashire League team Enfield Cricket Club, the Central Lancashire League's Heywood Cricket Club, and for Kendal Cricket Club in the Northern Premier League.
 Between 2014 and 2016 he played at Stewart's Melville Royal High in Scotland and in 2016 for Bacup in the Lancashire League.